Gaavr/FromTableToCalendar/README.md

 ## Program Description

-This Java application, built with Spring, automates the process of fetching class schedule data from Google Sheets, processing it, and adding it to Google Calendar.
-The program is controlled via a Telegram bot.
+This application streamlines the management of university class schedules by integrating Google Sheets and Google Calendar through a user-friendly Telegram bot interface.
+It offers the following key features:

+- Data Retrieval: The program fetches class schedule data from Google Sheets, ensuring the most up-to-date information is available.
+- Data Processing: After retrieving the data, the application processes and structures it for easy management.
+- Google Calendar Integration: It allows you to add class events directly to Google Calendar, keeping track of important dates and times.
+- Telegram Bot Interface: Interaction with the application is made simple and convenient through a Telegram bot, providing a chat-based interface for users to retrieve schedules and manage calendar events effortlessly.

+By automating these tasks, the application saves time, reduces scheduling errors, and enhances the overall experience for both students and administrators.

 ## Features